 Not long after we shed our conglomerate business model to become a highly focused steel producer, The board of directors elected to change the name of the company from Nuclear Corporation of America to simply Nucor.

-Nucor is listed on the New York Stock Exchange for the first time as Nucor’s first steel joist plant goes into operation in St. Joe, Indiana.
+Nucor is listed on the New York Stock Exchange for the first time as Nucor’s fifth steel joist plant goes into operation in St. Joe, Indiana.
 We’re listed under the ticker symbol NUE.

 Nucor Foundation is established for teammates’ children.

 70 million dollars to Scholarships and Educational